Khorvie-Tech/khorvie-tech.github.io/_posts/2025-06-02-win32priorsep.md

 # Casual Breakdown:

 It's a registry setting in Windows that controls how your computer splits attention between:
-The app you're using right now (foreground)
-Stuff running in the background (like updates, services)
+The app you're using right now (foreground); and stuff running in the background (like updates, services)

 ### Why It Matters?